 Call 999 in an emergency.
 Chest pains and / or shortness of breath constitute an emergency.

-You may book or manage your appointments and order repeat medication when we are closed online via Patient Access.
+You may book or manage your appointments and order repeat medication when we are closed online via the MYGP app on your smartphone or via Patient Access.

 When Bank Holiday weekends come up it’s important to have a well-stocked medicine cabinet in case you or any children in your care become unwell.
 We’d recommend you have the following: